Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/home.md

 An annotated genome of SARS-CoV-2.
 The Spike protein, found at the bottom of this image, is labeled "S" and begins at position 21,563.
 Accessed from GenBank: [https://go.usa.gov/xfzMM](https://go.usa.gov/xfzMM).
 {: style="font-size: medium;"}

-Recall from our [discussion of transcription factors](../motifs/transcription) that by the central dogma of molecular biology, DNA is transcribed into RNA, which is then translated into a polypeptide according to the genetic code.
-The polypeptide comprises a chain of amino acids sampled from a collection of 20 possible amino acids that are represented according to single letters taken from the Latin alphabet (all letters except for "B", "J", "O", "U", "X", and "Z").
-The polypeptide chain for the SARS-CoV-2 spike protein is shown below; this tiny chain has caused so much mayhem and been the basis for billions of doses of vaccines.
+Recall from our [discussion of transcription factors](../motifs/transcription) that by the central dogma of molecular biology, DNA is transcribed into RNA, which is then translated into protein.
+According to the genetic code, triplets of RNA nucleotides called codons are converted into single amino acids.
+The resulting chain of amino acids is called a **polypeptide**.

+The polypeptide chain for the SARS-CoV-2 spike protein is shown below.
+Each of 20 possible amino acids is represented by a letter taken from the Latin alphabet (all letters except for "B", "J", "O", "U", "X", and "Z" are used for amino acids).
+Consider how such a global mayhem can ultimately be caused by something so tiny.

 ~~~
 >YP_009724390.1 S [organism=Severe acute respiratory syndrome coronavirus 2] [GeneID=43740568]